Rajathbharadwaj/SL/README.md

 # Statistical Learning

-This is the repo Assignments & Projects of SL
+This is the repo for Assignments & Projects of SL

 Usage
 1. Clone the repo <br> `git clone https://github.com/Rajathbharadwaj/SL.git`